subhajitdey295/Customer_Behaviour_Analysis/README.md

-🛒 Customer_Behaviour_Analysis
-Data Analysis project showcasing customer behaviour analysis using Python, SQL, and Power BI.
+🛒 Customer_Behaviour_Analysis project showcasing customer behaviour analysis using Python, SQL, and Power BI.

 🌟 Overview: This repository contains an end-to-end data analytics project focused on understanding consumer shopping behavior for a leading retail company.
 The primary objective is to transform raw customer data into actionable business intelligence to optimize marketing strategies, enhance customer engagement, and drive long-term loyalty.
 The lifecycle of the project spans data engineering in Python, relational database analysis in PostgreSQL, executive dashboard development in Power BI, and AI-assisted stakeholder presentation generation using Gamma.